Debashis Mukherjee: Molecular electronic structure and theoretical spectroscopy

-Mukherjee has been the earliest developer of a class of many-body methods for electronic structure which are now standard and highly acclaimed works in the field.
-These methods, collectively called multireference coupled cluster (MRCC) formalisms, are versatile and powerful methods for predicting with quantitative accuracy the energetics of a vast range of molecular excitations and ionization.
-The attractive aspects of the formalisms are size-extensivity, compactness and high accuracy.
-He also developed a linear response theory based on coupled cluster formalism (CCLRT), which is similar in scope to the SAC-CI and done independently of it.
-It pioneered the use of a dressed hamiltonian for energy differences, which has since been used by others.
-A long-standing problem of guaranteeing size-extensive theories starting with arbitrary reference functions has also been first resolved by him which has attracted wide international attention.
-Many comprehensive papers on these topics have elicited much interest.
+Mukherjee was among the early pioneers of a family of electron correlation methods known as multireference coupled cluster (MRCC) approaches.
+Such methods are applied in the determination of the energetics of molecular excitations and ionizations and have properties of size-extensivity and compactness.
+He developed a linear response theory based on coupled cluster formalism (CCLRT), analogous to SAC-CI, in which the concept of the dressed Hamiltonian is utilized in evaluating energy differences.
+Furthermore, he developed size-extensive theories with arbitrary reference functions.

 Quantum many-body dynamics

 Mukherjee developed a general time – dependent perturbative theory which remains valid for arbitrarily large time range and is free from secular divergences Later, he generalized this in the many – body regime and formulated the first general time-dependent coupled cluster theory for wave functions of arbitrary complexity.
 First applications to photo-excitations and energy transfer were highly successful.
 The method should prove to be useful to study photo-fragmentation and dissociation processes.